unbug/generator-webappstarter/README.md

-  >Note: This generator is supporting a very early stage app,things gonna change very frequently,so please do not fork it.
+  >Note: This generator is supporting a very early stage app,things gonna change very frequently,so please do not fork it or do any pull request.

 Readme
 =================